Can a single person be a foster parent?

 - Support Network

-Caring for a child can be both rewarding and demanding, and having trusted people to turn to can make a significant difference.
-As a single Foster Carer, you won’t have a partner to share daily responsibilities with, so your support network becomes even more critical.
-Whether it’s emotional encouragement, practical help, or simply someone to share the highs and lows, your network will play a key role in your success and well-being as a Foster Carer.
+Caring for a child can be rewarding and demanding.
+Having trusted people you can turn to can make a real difference.
+As a single Foster Carer, you won’t share daily responsibilities, so your support network becomes even more critical.

-As a Five Rivers Foster Carer, you will benefit from to a local support group.
+As a Five Rivers Foster Carer, you will benefit from a local support group.
 These meetings are a great opportunity to share experiences and develop relationships with other Foster Carers.
-Alongside this, we also host activity days where foster families can get to know each other and enjoy the company of like-minded people.
-Find out more about the support our Foster Carers receive.

 Things to Consider if You are Thinking about Single Parent Fostering

-In addition to considering everything above, you will need to consider your birth child’s thoughts and feelings about fostering.
+Above all, you will need to consider your birth child’s thoughts and feelings about fostering.
 Fostering involves the whole family and will bring about significant changes for your child.
 Often fostering is an enriching experience for birth children, and we will be there to support them along the way.
 If you have any questions about single parent fostering get in touch, and we will be happy to help you.